 About Dr. Alan R. Plumer, MD

-Campbell Hall Junction, NY, is a small hamlet located in Orange County in the state of New York.
-This quaint community is home to a population of approximately 1,000 residents, creating a close-knit and neighborly atmosphere.
-The population in Campbell Hall Junction is diverse, with a mix of different ethnicities and backgrounds adding to the vibrant tapestry of the community.
+Campbell Hall Junction, NY is a small hamlet located in Orange County in southeastern New York.
+With a population of around 300 residents, it is a close-knit community with a quaint charm.
+Despite its small size, Campbell Hall Junction is culturally diverse, with residents hailing from various backgrounds and ethnicities, adding to the vibrant tapestry of the town.